Special Projects

 Architecture and Bookbinding

 This is a unique collection of boards designed and made by Fellows and Licentiates of Designer Bookbinders on the theme of architecture.
-Twenty-nine prominent contemporary binders have responded with enthusiasm to my suggestion for the production of this special project and have collectively created a wonderful snapshot of the richly diverse approaches to modern bookbinding in the early 21st century.
-Hannah Brown co-ordinated and partly made the bespoke oak box in which the boards are housed.
+Twenty-nine prominent contemporary binders responded with enthusiasm to Lester Capon’s suggestion for the production of this special project and collectively created a wonderful snapshot of the richly diverse approaches to modern bookbinding in the early 21st century.
+Hannah Brown helped with the project and the boards were housed in bespoke boxes made by Lester Capon and Stuart Brockman.

 Architecture is a relevant and suitable subject for developing design ideas in bookbinding.
 If one looks at the history of both disciplines there are many parallels between them.
 Throughout the centuries the shapes and patterns of decorative elements in buildings and on books have been very similar.
 The ornamentation on capitals of Corinthian and Ionic columns, the fleurons and urns on Georgian fireplaces, the arabesques in Moorish architecture can all be found on bindings by Claude de Piques, Jean Picard, Samuel Mearne, et al. Art Nouveau bindings by craftsmen such as Georges Crette and Marius Michel fit exactly with Paris Metro stations.
 In more modern times the radical notion of placing the services, water pipes, lifts, etc. on the outside of the building is reflected in the exposed structures and spines which many binders make great use of.